 If nothing else, refrain from including anything that resembles a banner, as you can be sure users will ignore it.
 More importantly, remove any unnecessary elements.
-With a minimal site, users can easily analyze and digest everything presented to them.
+With a minimal site, users can quickly analyze and digest everything.

-Further, resist the temptation to over emphasize elements to grab the users attention.
-While some amount of emphasis is key to good design, don’t force it.
-If you have a strong information hierarchy the user should be able to discover key elements relevant to them on their own.
-Instead, make sure key areas have adequate emphasis and are well-defined.
+Further, resist the temptation to over-emphasize elements to grab the user’s attention.
+While some emphasis is critical to good design, don’t force it.
+If you have a strong information hierarchy, the user should be able to discover essential elements relevant to them on their own.
+Instead, make sure vital areas have adequate emphasis and are well-defined.
 For example, areas within a sidebar should have easily identifiable headings.
-That way a user can subconsciously ignore the section when irrelevant, or focus on it when relevant.
+That way, a user can subconsciously ignore the irrelevant section or focus on it when relevant.

-If you navigated to the Zappos website looking to purchase some mens shoes you would undoubtedly ignore the large image in the center of the page depicting a woman’s swimsuit.
+If you navigated to the Zappos website to purchase some men’s shoes, you would undoubtedly ignore the large image in the center of the page depicting a woman’s swimsuit.
 Your peripheral vision would likely spot several key areas relevant to your task, specifically the “Mens” navigation headings and anything related to “Shoes.”
-The over emphasized swimsuit pictures would just get ignored despite their size.
+The over-emphasized swimsuit pictures would just get ignored despite their size.

-Zappos is a well designed site and their one large call out area is not damaging the experience of the site.
-The key takeaway is not to avoid emphasis, rather understand the limitations of emphasis.
-When over used as a way to combat selective disregard you actually make the phenomenon worse.
-Instead, first limit what ends up on the page to the bare essentials.
-Then use emphasis selectively and carefully while understanding the limitations of its effectiveness.
+Zappos is a well-designed site, and its one large call-out area does not damage the experience of the site.
+The key takeaway is not to avoid emphasis but rather to understand the limitations of emphasis.
+When overused to combat selective disregard, you make the phenomenon worse.
+Instead, first, limit what ends up on the page to the bare essentials.
+Then, use emphasis selectively and carefully while understanding the limitations of its effectiveness.

 Design without consideration of selective disregard is one mistake out of many caused by a misunderstanding of human behavior.
-I have said it in the past and I will say it again, great designers are as much scientists as artists.
-If you are being hired to design something that hopes to get tangible results you need to understand how your decisions impact the way people interacting with your work behave.
+I have said it in the past, and I will repeat it: Great designers are as much scientists as artists.
+If you are being hired to design something that hopes to get tangible results, you must understand how your decisions impact how people interacting with your work behave.

 This post was adapted from my upcoming book, “The Six Layers of Design.”
-The book is stuffed with many lessons on the relation between cognitive psychology and design.
+The book has many lessons on the relationship between cognitive psychology and design.
 If you enjoyed it, please sign up for the e-mail newsletter so I can let you know when the book is available.
 I haven’t sent out a single newsletter yet, so you don’t need to worry about spam.